ROCm/instinct-docs/docs/data-science/hipVS.md

 # hipVS

-hipVS enables GPU accelerated vector search operations running on AMD Instinct™ GPUs.
+hipVS enables GPU-accelerated vector search operations on AMD Instinct™ GPUs.
 As a part of the AMD ROCm™ Data Science Toolkit (ROCm-DS), hipVS builds upon the core ROCm libraries to accelerate operations such as approximate and exact nearest neighbor algorithms, as well as a variety of clustering algorithms. hipVS seamlessly integrates with other ROCm-DS libraries such as hipDF, enabling DataFrames to be used for vector search operations.